azzastudios/project992beta/index.md

 This installation guide is suited for android devices.

+### Step 1: Accept invitation

+When you open the link (provided in the beta tester release mail) you will be prompted to accept the invitation to the testing program.
+Once accepted you can follow the first link to `Download it on Google Play`.

-### Step 1: Download Project 992 Beta
+### Step 2: Download Project 992 Beta

-Using the link provided in the beta tester release mail to open the Project 992 page in the Play Store.
+Using the link above you will open the Project 992 page in the Play Store.
 From this page you can download Project 992.

-### Step 2: Open Project 992
+### Step 3: Open Project 992

 Navigate to the Project 992 icon in the application list and open the app.